Foreign Exchange Guide to Venezuela

 Venezuelan Bolivar (VEF) general currency information

-Venezuela currency and money saving tips
+Currency and money saving tips for Venezuela

 The Bolivarian countries are six Hispanic American countries (Bolivia, Colombia,Ecuador, Panama, Peru and Venezuela) whose republican origin is attributed to the ideals of Simón Bolívar and independence war led by the Venezuelan military in the viceroyalties of New Granada and Peru.